mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 > and the benchmark should remain as is, please reply with "no".
 Otherwise, please provide an updated
 > JMH benchmark class.

-After that I would end the conversation, and discuss potential problems in the generated benchmarks.
-Last but not least, I will give a score out of `{0, 1, 2}` with
+After that I would end the conversation, and discuss potential problems in the generated benchmarks, concluding with a score out of `{0, 1, 2}` with

 * `0` meaning useless, or even misleading
 * `1` meaning OK, though there is room for improvement